快速導覽

 Experience nightlife in Lan Kwai Fong, Central

-If you are looking for a place to experience Hong Kong nightlife, Lan Kwai Fong in Central is a place you absolutely cannot miss.
-However, when is the best time to go to Lan Kwai Fong in Central?
+If you are looking for a place to experience Hong Kong’s nightlife, Lan Kwai Fong in Central is a place you absolutely cannot miss.
+However, do you know what time is the most suitable time to go to Lan Kwai Fong in Central?

-Generally speaking, we recommend that you go to Lan Kwai Fong in Central after 21:00 in the evening, so that you can have enough time to enjoy your dinner slowly, and you can also take the opportunity to enjoy the night view of Victoria Harbor on the Central Promenade.
-Then we set out around 21:00, which is the busier time of Lan Kwai Fong in Central every day, so that we can experience Hong Kong nightlife and the bar culture in Central.
+Generally speaking, we recommend that you go to Lan Kwai Fong in Central after 21:00 in the evening, so that you can have enough time to enjoy your dinner slowly, and also have enough time to enjoy the night view of Victoria Harbor on the Central Promenade.
+Then around 21:00, wait until Lan Kwai Fong in Central is busier every day before going there, so that you can immediately experience Hong Kong nightlife and Central’s bar culture.

-If this is your first time coming to Lan Kwai Fong in Central, and you are not used to drinking, a trip of about 30 to 45 minutes is enough.
+If it is your first time to come to Lan Kwai Fong in Central and you are not used to drinking, then 30 to 45 minutes is enough to experience the nightlife in Lan Kwai Fong in Central.
 At about 22:00 in the evening, you can set off and return to your hotel room to prepare for your trip that will start early tomorrow morning.
+On the other hand, if you want to experience the nightlife of Central Lan Kwai Fong in depth, you can also join some guided tours in Central Lan Kwai Fong and let local tour guides take you to each unique bar.

 Which hotel in Hong Kong is most worth booking?